prakharrathi25/mindfire-quest/README.md

 ## ⚒️ Contributors

-The team undertaking this project is:
+The team members undertaking this project are:

 <table>
   <tr>